The introduction of multi-user Windows 10 could bridge the gap between session-based and dedicated desktops while...

 Session-based desktops can better use resources and reduce operational costs.
 Windows Virtual Desktop offers two types of session-based desktops: Windows Server RDSH and multi-user Windows 10 Enterprise.
 Prior to Windows Virtual Desktop, session-based desktops were limited primarily to RDSH.
 In this model, the VM runs Windows Server RDSH, which supports simultaneous desktop sessions, with each user connecting to an individual session.

 Although the RDSH approach can lead to better resource usage and simpler management, it can also result in resource contention because multiple desktops share the same compute resources.
-In addition, RDSH desktops are not true client desktops and cannot support all applications, such as Edge, Cortana or Office 365 ProPlus.
 With RDSH, users are not getting an authentic Windows client desktop but one that's made to look and feel like the real thing.

 Introducing multi-user Windows 10